Paperwork You Need to Sell Land in Kentucky

 Kentucky Land Sale Paperwork Checklist

-1. The Deed: Kentucky’s Ownership Blueprint
+1. The Deed: Establishing Ownership in Kentucky

 2. Land Survey: Confirming Your Kentucky Boundaries